DarklAlex/Bad-Apple-on-Browser/README.md

 ## 🌟 Features

 - 🎥 **ASCII Animation**
-  It's *actually* a video, but let’s keep that between us. 🤫
+  It's *totally* not a video.
+Nope, not at all.
+Just pure ASCII magic. ✨
 - 🎵 **Synchronized Audio**
-  Powered by the magic of **HTML5™**.
+  Thanks to the marvels of **HTML5™**, because why not?
 - 📝 **Subtitles (.vtt)**
-  Because even memes deserve accessibility.
+  Even memes deserve to be inclusive and accessible. 🫡
 - 🎨 **Eye-Friendly Design**
-  A clean and simple layout that won't burn your retinas.
+  Minimalist, simple, and easy on the eyes.
+Your retinas will thank us.
 - 🕹️ **Inspired by Touhou Project**
-  A tribute to the saga that's still alive and kicking.
+  A nostalgic nod to the series that refuses to fade away.

 ---

 ## 🚀 About This Project

-Yes, this is another **Bad Apple** project.
+Yes, this is yet another **Bad Apple** project.
-But this time, it’s in your browser, cleverly disguised to look like magic.
+But this one lives in your browser, cleverly masquerading as a piece of art.

-This project brings the iconic **Bad Apple!!** animation to life in your browser, blending ASCII art and synced audio for a unique experience.
+Experience the legendary **Bad Apple!!** animation like never before,
+with synchronized ASCII visuals and audio for maximum "wow, totally necessary" vibes.

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to tinker with it, fork it, or just silently judge it.

 ---